Home

 $ git add forgottenFile.txt

-$ git commit --amend -m "modify last commit with this new commit message"
+to update last commit without creating new commit, git does that for you $ git commit --amend -m "modify last commit with this new commit message"

 add to the last commit